HughLong-code/PySurveyReader/ReadMe.md

-# SurveyReader class and its associated function provide read from Qualtrics and write to Snowflake functionality
+# SurveyReader class and its associated functions provide read from Qualtrics and write to Snowflake functionality

 ---